8 Open Relationship Rules That Will Do The Trick

 Benefits Of Open Relationships

-You Experience New Adventures: When you meet new people, you enter their world and sign up for new adventures.
+- You Experience New Adventures: When you meet new people, you enter their world and sign up for new adventures.
 These adventures may drive you crazy, but you enjoy life more.

-You Become Cheerful: The mind is usually preoccupied with responsibilities and duties.
+- You Become Cheerful: The mind is usually preoccupied with responsibilities and duties.
 But people usually get calm and begin to worry less as they enter an open relationship.
 It makes them feel energetic and youthful.

-You Develop New Perspectives: New people bring in new perspectives.
+- You Develop New Perspectives: New people bring in new perspectives.
 Sometimes, people don’t realize when the monotony of life makes them bitter.
 New people help them see the other side of the coin and become better.

 All relationships come with benefits and drawbacks in equal measure.
 We now look at some of the drawbacks of open relationships.

-Drawbacks Of Open Relationships
+Drawbacks Of Open Relationships And How To Tackle Them

 Does it mean there are no setbacks in an open relationship?
 Well, that is not entirely true.
-The major setbacks of an open relationship are prejudice, jealousy, guilt, STDs and unplanned pregnancies.
+The major setbacks of an open relationship are prejudice, jealousy, guilt, STDs, and unplanned pregnancies.

+When you are in an open relationship, you must also be open to unlearning, relearning, and detachment from society.
+Know that your relationships are ethical as long as there is transparency and mutual consent within their structure.
 Most people often confuse an open relationship with polyamory.
 Though the two might seem similar, they have some significant differences.
 Learn more in the next section.

 Polyamory Vs. Open Relationship

 The significant difference between an open relationship and polyamory is the involvement of multiple committed physical and emotional ties.
 In polygamy, one has multiple relationships simultaneously that may not include their significant other.
 Consent is crucial for both types of relationships.
 However, because of the many entities in polygamy, things may take a wrong turn over the long haul.
-Sexual intimacy is a driving force in both relationships.
+Physical intimacy is a driving force in both relationships.
 However, in an open relationship, every relationship beyond the central one is casual.

 How To Be In An Open Relationship

 Start by discussing it with your partner.
 Whether you have been in a relationship for a month or several years, talk to your partner if you feel attracted to someone else.
 While some people are clear about their preferences right from the beginning, others may take a while to share them.
 In any situation, communication is key.
-Communicate with your partner, put forward your opinions, and set the rules accordingly if they are on board to form ties beyond a marriage or a monogamous relationship.
+Communicate with your partner, put forward your opinions, and set rules and clear boundaries in relationships accordingly if they are on board to form ties beyond a marriage or a monogamous relationship.
 You can proceed once you and your partner agree upon the rules.
 However, be prepared for things not going as planned – as such a discussion can turn into a toxic experience.

 Infographic: 4 Open Relationship Rules To Make It Work For You

 An open relationship is a sexually intimate relationship with someone outside a marriage or a preexisting primary relationship.
 If you feel you need a bond in your life to reignite the spark in your current relationship, talk to your partner.
 Mutual consent is vital.
 In addition to that, here are 4 major rules to make an open relationship work for you.
+Check out the infographic below.

 Illustration: StyleCraze Design Team